hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/getting-started-with-the-policy-workflows.md

 # Getting Started with the Policy Workflows

-First, note that we are in the Policies Configuration Tab of the Guardian interface, and we have the role of the RootAuthority since only the RootAuthority can create a new policy.
+First, note that we are in the Policies Configuration Tab of the Guardian interface, and we have the role of the Standard Registry since only the Standard Registry can create a new policy.

 Second, you click on the blue **Create Policy** button!